jerzygangi/seashell/README.md

 ## Why does the world need Seashell?
 We are a quickly growing group of developers who think you shouldn't have to read a 500 page book to bootstrap a server.
 We have paid expensive Puppet/Chef/Ansible/Salt consultants, attended conferences, and hired trainers.
 At the end of the day, we think a Bash script is easier, faster, and cheaper.

 Moreover, the dawn of disposable infrastructure has brought with it fundamental changes to managing servers.
 Servers today are in a rotating cluster; they are virtualized; they are in the cloud; they are controlled with an API.
 Rather than trying to keep servers alive for years, we measure in hours.
-For this reason, we see servers as diapers: to be opened up, to be used, and discarded.
+For this reason, we see servers as diapers: to be opened up, used, and discarded.

 ## Who is Seashell for?
 - Busy developers